ea1nk/pwr2compare/README.md

 Ant+ USB Dongle

-Tested on RaspberryPi 3B+ but might work on any Linux based machine (MacOs & Windows untested).
+Tested on RaspberryPi 3B+ but should work on any Linux based machine (MacOs & Windows untested).

 **Installation:**